developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/cardreader/index.md

+---
-# CardReader Module
+title: CardReader
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-**The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.**
+The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.

 ## Syntax